zalando/postgres-operator/docs/user.md

       hugepages-1Gi: 2Gi
 ```

-There are no minimums or maximums, but Kubernetes will not spin up the pod if the requested HugePages cannot be
+There are no minimums or maximums and the default is 0 for both HugePage sizes,
-allocated.
+but Kubernetes will not spin up the pod if the requested HugePages cannot be allocated.

 ## Use taints, tolerations and node affinity for dedicated PostgreSQL nodes